datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    An overview of all elements potentially included in a publication workflow.

-Users on a common, shared computational infrastructure such as an :term:`SSH server` can share datasets via simple installations with paths, without any involvement of third party storage providers or repository hosting services, as shown in :numref:`fig-clonecompute`.
+Users on a common, shared computational infrastructure such as an :term:`SSH server` can distribute datasets via simple installations with paths, without any involvement of third party storage providers or repository hosting services, as shown in :numref:`fig-clonecompute`.

 .. _fig-clonecompute: